ashereldensson/angular-app-starter/README.md

 ### Application Directory Structure
   - `app`: the AngularJS application lives in this directory.
-  - `assets`: contains the assets of the application (css, fonts, images...etc).
+  - `assets`: contains the assets of the application (CSS, fonts, images...etc.)
   - `config`: contains the environment configuration of the application.
   - `data`: mimicking the data API for demonstration purposes (should be removed when you start development).
   - `vendor`: all the bower dependencies can be found in the `vendor` directory, and you can install other dependencies depending on your needs.